Terry Southern: Last years

 Southern's health deteriorated in the last two years of his life, and he suffered a mild stroke in November 1992.
 In February 1993, he made his last visit home to Texas, where he attended a commemorative screening of Dr. Strangelove and The Magic Christian at the Dallas Museum of Art.
-During 1994, he made a series of recordings of readings from his works for a projected tribute project coordinated by producer Hal Willner and Nelson Lyon, but the recording process was complicated by Southern's fragile health and the project remained unreleased until recently.

-Southern's close friend Harry Nilsson died of a heart attack in January 1994.
-Later that year, he was commissioned by Little, Brown to write a memoir, but only two chapters were ever completed.
+During 1994, he recorded readings from his works for a projected tribute project coordinated by producer Hal Willner and Nelson Lyon, but the recording process was complicated by Southern's fragile health and the project remained unreleased until recently.
+Southern's friend Harry Nilsson died of a heart attack in January 1994.
+Later that year, he was commissioned by Little, Brown to write a memoir, but only two chapters were completed.

 In September 1995, Southern received the Gotham Award for lifetime achievement by the Independent Film Producers Association at the age of 71.
 The Easy Rider controversy reared its head again shortly before Southern's death when Dennis Hopper alleged during an interview on The Tonight Show with Jay Leno that Rip Torn had been replaced because he had pulled a knife on Hopper during their argument in New York in 1968.
 Torn sued Hopper over the remark, and Southern agreed to testify on Torn's behalf.
-The case brought to light several of Southern's drafts of the Easy Rider screenplay, which effectively ended the dispute over his contributions.
+The case brought to light several of Southern's drafts of the Easy Rider screenplay, which ended the dispute over his contributions.

 In 1995, shortly before his death, Southern hired a new agent and began making arrangements for the republication of Candy and The Magic Christian by Grove.
 His final project was the text for a 1996 coffee table book about Virgin Records.
 He appeared at the Yale Summer Writing Program mid-year.
-Franz Douskey, a creative writer at Yale, told a reporter from the Yale Daily that Southern was giving a non-lecture, trying to gasp through calcified lungs.
+Franz Douskey, a creative writer at Yale, told a reporter from the Yale Daily News that Southern was giving a non-lecture, trying to gasp through calcified lungs.
 In October, he made his last media appearance when he was interviewed for a documentary on cult Scottish novelist Trocchi.

 On October 25, 1995, Southern collapsed on the steps of Columbia's Dodge Hall while en route to his class.
 He was taken to the adjacent St. Luke's Hospital, where he died four days later of respiratory failure.
 According to Bruce Jay Friedman, Southern's final words were "What's the delay?"

 In early 2003, Southern's archives of manuscripts, correspondence, and photographs were acquired by the New York Public Library.
-The archives include correspondence and other items from George Plimpton, Allen Ginsberg, Norman Mailer, Frank O'Hara, Larry Rivers, William Styron, V.S.
-Pritchett, Gore Vidal, Abbie Hoffman, and Edmund Wilson, as well as John Lennon, Ringo Starr, and the Rolling Stones.
+The archives include correspondence and other items from George Plimpton, Allen Ginsberg, Norman Mailer, Frank O'Hara, Larry Rivers, William Styron, V. S. Pritchett, Gore Vidal, Abbie Hoffman, and Edmund Wilson, as well as John Lennon, Ringo Starr, and the Rolling Stones.
 A film adaptation of Southern's 1970 novel Blue Movie was (at some point) "currently" in production from director Michael Dowse and producer Marc Toberoff, to be released by Vertigo Films.